View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 Brooklyn Bridge

 Start your day from DUMBO on the Brooklyn side of the Brooklyn Bridge.
-Opened in 1883, the bridge is one of the most iconic symbols of NYC.
+Opened in 1883, the bridge is one of the most iconic symbols of NYC

 DUMBO, which stands for “Down Under the Manhattan Bridge Overpass”, is a trendy neighbourhood located in Brooklyn.
 It has some of the best views of the Manhattan skyline, especially from the waterfront facing the East River.
 Take a few minutes to walk around the waterfront area, then make your way onto Brooklyn Bridge.

-Top tip: Starting your sightseeing as early as possible is the best way to ensure you can make the most of your day.
+Our top tip: Starting your sightseeing as early as possible is the best way to ensure you can make the most of your day.
 Visit Brooklyn Bridge in the morning as it’s the best time to see; the bridge will get very crowded later in the day.
 You only have one day in NYC, so making every second count is crucial!

 By approaching Manhattan instead of walking away from it, you’ll be treated to incredible views throughout the entire crossing.
 From the bridge, you’ll have gorgeous views of the harbour and Lower Manhattan, and even a distant view of the Statue of Liberty.
 You’ll be able to take great Instagrammable pictures from here.